 At Neon, security is our highest priority.
-We’re committed to implementing best practices and earning the trust of our customers.
+We are committed to implementing best practices and earning the trust of our users.

-Neon is in technical preview, and vulnerabilities may be present.
-We’ve established a security reporting procedure to address any issues quickly.
+Neon is currently in Technical Preview, and vulnerabilities may be present.
+We have established a security reporting procedure to address security issues quickly.
 We recommend using Neon only with public or non-sensitive data at this time.

 - We will respond to your report within three business days with an evaluation and expected resolution date.